Taiko has been called the least martial of the martial arts.

 Enrolled students may observe and participate to the best of their ability in

 the OS Community Group (CG), but will receive no instruction there.
+Students may ask

-- Odaiko Sonora Community is a self-guided entity for players
+- Odaiko Sonora Community Group for players

 who wish to work together as a group to increase skill levels, expand repetoire,

 and work towards community performances 3–5 times a year.
-Students qualify

 - Odaiko Sonora Performing Ensemble.
-With over 60 appearances—for
+With over 60 appearances — for

-nearly 50,000 people—each year, these are players committed to taiko as
+over 150,000 people each year — these are players committed to taiko as

 a performing art form.
 Performances vary from outdoor festivals to private parties